hashkat/hashkat/docs/tutorial03.md

 The tweet and retweets rates are as in Tutorial 1, 1 per 100 simulated minutes.
 The follow_ranks_threshold and weight entries, Ideologies and Regions sections have also remained the same.

-We have added the 'Celebrity' agent type to our input file, by simply copying the 'Standard" agent_type and renaming it.
-We will not be adding this agent_type until Tutorial 4 ('add: 0') so configuration can be done later.

-We have changed the 'Standard' followback_probability to 0, though this is irrelevant since we have use_followback set to 'false'.
-This is to give consistency to later tutorials.

 ```python
 agents: